-- Bringing dangerous objects into school.

-- Verbal abuse to pupils and staff - serious

-- Damage to school property - serious

-- ➤ Hate crime serious

-- Leaving the school grounds

-- Discriminating remarkse.g. racist

-- > Intent to hurt.
+Bringing dangerous > Suspension objects into school. ➤ Verbal abuse to pupils Report card or home/school book issued. and staff - serious SLT to contact parents for meeting.
+Damage to school property - serious Only Headteacher can issue an in-school inclusion or Hate crime - serious suspension.
+Leaving the school grounds Consider the 'why' to prevent the behaviour being repeated Discriminating remarkse.g. racist or continuing.
+Is further intervention needed?
+Intent to hurt.